mwhirls/jimakun/README.md

 ## Status

 Jimakun is currently in development.
 It has not been released on the Chrome Store yet.
 If you would like to experiment with a developer build, you can download the latest percheckin build from the [Actions](https://github.com/mwhirls/jimakun/actions) page.
-Please follow the instructions outlined in [Installation](#installation).
+Please follow the installation instructions outlined in [Installation](#installation).

 ## Installation

-A build can be installed by enabling Developer Mode in the Chrome browser and loading it as an unpacked extension.
+A build can be installed by enabling Developer Mode in the Chrome browser and loading Jimakun as an unpacked extension.

-1. Download the latest percheckin zip from the latest build under [Actions](https://github.com/mwhirls/jimakun/actions) and extract it.
+1. Download the latest percheckin zip (`jimakun-percheckin-v##.##.##.###.zip`) from the latest build under [Actions](https://github.com/mwhirls/jimakun/actions) and extract it.

 2. Open Google Chrome.